 Academic

 Researching in the field of feminist aesthetics has helped me to understand aspects of human psychology.
-Over time, diverse artistic approaches that can be analyzed within gender and sex discourses, have developed through different cultures in separate parts of the world.
-When we try to understand a work of art: a sculpture, a tapestry, a drawing…, created either by a man or a woman, the analysis of this leads us to a territory beyond gender construction and immerses us into the depths of our conscience, essentially illuminating our own fears and anxieties.
+Over time, diverse artistic approaches that can be analysed within gender and sex discourses, have developed through different cultures in separate parts of the world.
+When we try to understand a work of art: a sculpture, a tapestry, a drawing…, created either by a man or a woman, the analysis of this leads us to a territory beyond gender construction and immerses us into the depths of our conscience, essentially illuminating our fears and anxieties.

 Art&Life Interactions